cybertec-postgresql/pgwatch/docs/howto/dashboarding_alerting.md

 use any other means / tools to use the metrics data gathered by the pgwatch daemon.

-Currently there are around 30 preset dashboards available for PostgreSQL data sources.
+Currently, there are around 30 preset dashboards available for PostgreSQL data sources.
 Due to that nowadays, if metric gathering volumes are not a problem, we recommend using Postgres storage for most users.

-Note though that most users will probably want to always adjust the built-in dashboards slightly (colors, roundings, etc) , so that they should be taken only as examples to quickly get started.
+Note though that most users will probably want to always adjust the built-in dashboards slightly (colors, roundings, etc.), so that they should be taken only as examples to quickly get started.
 Also note that in case of changes it's not recommended to change the built-in ones, but use the *Save as* features - this will allow later to easily update